devrandom52/texturepack/README.md

 It returns a promise which resolves when packing is completed, or rejects if an error occurred.

+When all textures cannot fit in a single image, it will throw an error.

 ## Animations

 It's also able to create animations from single images.
 It works using a naming convention: a filename like _explosion-sprite`5x4`.png_ would by cut in `5 columns` and `4 rows` and output an animation of `5x4=20` frames.
 The frames are placed riw by row in left-to-right order.